blue-marble/gridpath/doc/source/database.rst

 'linear' if we ignore the previous timepoint for the first timepoint of the horizon).

-The :code:`inputs_temporal_timepoints` table contains information about the timepoints within each :code:`temporal_scenario_id`, :code:`subproblem_id`, and :code:`stage_id`, including the period of the timepoint, its 'resolution' (the number of hours in the timepoint), its weight (the number of timepoints not
+The :code:`inputs_temporal` table contains information about the timepoints within each :code:`temporal_scenario_id`, :code:`subproblem_id`, and :code:`stage_id`, including the period of the timepoint, its 'resolution' (the number of hours in the timepoint), its weight (the number of timepoints not